Table of contents

 According to recent studies, already 91% of businesses over 11 employees already use a CRM system.
 Having a CRM is great, isn’t it?
 You’ve put so much effort into migrating all your data to one place, where you can now manage all the information about your customers, suppliers, partners, or even products.

-CRM is supposed to make life easier and in a perfect world means order, access to information, better management and team planning.
+CRM integration is supposed to make life easier and in a perfect world means order, access to information, better management and team planning.
 However, it’s not rare to see companies using CRM still encountering problems with having all the information structured in one place and communicating properly with the team.

 So why does it happen and why an unintegrated CRM can mean chaos in your organization?